Frequency modulation: Modulation index

-If $h \gg 1$, the modulation is called wideband FM and its bandwidth is approximately $2f_\Delta\,$.
-While wideband FM uses more bandwidth, it can improve the signal-to-noise ratio significantly; for example, doubling the value of $\Delta{}f\,$, while keeping $f_m$ constant, results in an eight-fold improvement in the signal-to-noise ratio.
+If $h \gg 1$, the modulation is called wideband FM and its bandwidth is approximately $2f_\Delta$.
+While wideband FM uses more bandwidth, it can improve the signal-to-noise ratio significantly; for example, doubling the value of $\Delta{}f$, while keeping $f_\mathrm{m}$ constant, results in an eight-fold improvement in the signal-to-noise ratio.
 (Compare this with chirp spread spectrum, which uses extremely wide frequency deviations to achieve processing gains comparable to traditional, better-known spread-spectrum modes).

 With a tone-modulated FM wave, if the modulation frequency is held constant and the modulation index is increased, the (non-negligible) bandwidth of the FM signal increases but the spacing between spectra remains the same; some spectral components decrease in strength as others increase.
 If the frequency deviation is held constant and the modulation frequency increased, the spacing between spectra increases.

-Frequency modulation can be classified as narrowband if the change in the carrier frequency is about the same as the signal frequency, or as wideband if the change in the carrier frequency is much higher (modulation index > 1) than the signal frequency.
+Frequency modulation can be classified as narrowband if the change in the carrier frequency is about the same as the signal frequency, or as wideband if the change in the carrier frequency is much higher (modulation index greater than 1) than the signal frequency.
 For example, narrowband FM (NFM) is used for two-way radio systems such as Family Radio Service, in which the carrier is allowed to deviate only 2.5 kHz above and below the center frequency with speech signals of no more than 3.5 kHz bandwidth.
 Wideband FM is used for FM broadcasting, in which music and speech are transmitted with up to 75 kHz deviation from the center frequency and carry audio with up to a 20 kHz bandwidth and subcarriers up to 92 kHz.